-If you’re in the early years of your business, it’s easy to get caught up in the day-to-day management of it, and lose sight of the bigger vision.
+If you’re in the early years of your business, it’s easy to get caught up in the day-to-day management and lose sight of the bigger vision.

 But thinking about your long term goals, planning them carefully, and executing them is what will ultimately drive growth in your business.

 In order to know what you need to focus on to create this strategic plan, you need to know what’s currently working in your business, and what’s not.